Where second is always first!

 “Artists are nice things to have around,” Bean once said.
 “It just further celebrates one of the great human accomplishments.”

 Please have a look at the images below of Alan Bean and his work.
 You can read his full obituaries here, here, and here.
 And you can see a nice video tribute produced by NASA here.
-You can also view a fuller catalogue of Bean's paintings here and here.
+You can also view a fuller catalogue of Bean’s paintings here.